 - Routing was tested under quite extreme conditions.
-Fixed routes were compared with "oscillating" routes which selected the least congested node accurately. - Routing choices appeared to make no discernable difference to the simulation (these results should be considered preliminary however). - I still lack insight into whether the topology of the network affects LRD (simulation models on different topologies will follow). - I still lack insight into how TCP feedback mechanisms might affect LRD (mathematical models may help).
+Fixed routes were compared with "oscillating" routes which selected the least congested node accurately. - Routing choices appeared to cause greater delays and fewer packets to be delivered. - However, fixed routing still seemed to produce LRD in queue sizes... this is curious and should be considered preliminary. - I still lack insight into whether the topology of the network affects LRD (simulation models on different topologies will follow). - I still lack insight into how TCP feedback mechanisms might affect LRD (mathematical models may help).